La Belle Nice: District by District

 The Negresco Hotel was divided some twenty years ago; the rear was converted into a private residence with apartments, while the front remained as the hotel.
 The old entrance to the hotel is now the main entrance to the private residence, leading into a magnificent hallway and sweeping staircase to this unique part of the history of Nice.

-Some people love to have a sea view, but unfortunately, an apartment on a lower level overlooking the Promenade des Anglais will experience noise and fumes from the cars, as it's mostly a highway (although that has been changing thanks to new roads to redirect traffic and the East-West Tramway).
-Apartments are rentable, at least for the first time, but visitors may not want to return given the downsides to seaside.
-An abundance of properties are for sale along the Prom for these reasons and don't command as high a price as you imagine they would.
+Some people love to have a sea view, but unfortunately, an apartment on a lower level overlooking the Promenade des Anglais can often experience noise and fumes from the cars and motorbikes, as it’s an active thoroughfare, however, that has been rapidly changing thanks to new roads to redirect traffic and the East-West Tramway.
+Apartments are highly rentable, but visitors may prefer a quieter location.
+In the past, there had been an abundance of properties for sale along the Promenade for this reasons, but as plans continue to lesson the traffic, these properties could make an excellent investment for their future growing appreciation.

 Old Port (Vieux Port)